 If the use of such membership(s) provide(s) a cost benefit to the agency, yes, memberships are allowed.
-As noted above and in the Directive (in the main Introduction and in the Introduction to Part V), "Agency Heads must take special precautions to ensure that these expenditures are incurred for appropriate agency business needs; that they are in the City's best interest; and that agencies establish policies to ensure compliance with this Directive."
+As noted above and throughout the Directive, "Agency Heads must take special precautions to ensure that these expenditures are incurred for appropriate agency business needs; that they are in the City's best interest; and that agencies establish policies to ensure compliance with this Directive."
 Use of agency memberships for any non-City procurement, such as for personal purchase by an employee, even if items are paid for or reimbursed by the employee, is prohibited.